William Kendall (burgess, born 1621): Politics

 In 1679, he was sent with Col. Nathaniel Littleton to New York to discuss Indian affairs with Governor Edmund Andros.

-In 1685, he became the 21st Speaker of the Virginia House of Burgesses.
+In 1684, Northampton voters again elected Kendall as one of the burgesses representing them, but the following year he won election from neighboring Accomack County.
+When the assembly met that year, the five nominees for Speaker indicated factional alignments, with Thomas Ballard and Edward Hill Jr. being members of the Green Spring faction, William Fitzhugh considered an excellent lawyer and aligned with the Stuart cause but distrusted by some for his partnership with Catholic lawyer George Brent, who also owned property in the Northern Neck of Virginia.
+Kendall and Charles Scarborough were known to oppose Governor Effingham based on religion (both were firm Protestants and Effingham a Roman Catholic) as well as politics.
+In September 1685, fellow burgesses elected Kendall the 21st Speaker of the Virginia House of Burgesses.
+Three weeks later, on October 12, 1685, Governor Effingham issued a proclamation against "all Seditious Discourses", which some considered an attempt to end criticism of himself as well as King James II.

-Personal life
+Personal life and legacy

-Kendall was born in Brinton, Norfolk, England, in 1621.
-He was the seventh child of John Kendall, a taylor, and Anne Pleasance Kendall.
-In the early 1640s, he moved from Brinton to Yarmouth, England, and married a woman named Ruth in 1644.
-She died around 1649.
-Author John Ruston Pagan speculates Kendall sailed aboard the Peter and John to America in the summer of 1650.

 His will was dated December 29, 1685, and was proved on July 28, 1686.
 In it, "he names his son-in-law Hancock Lee and Mary, his wife, and son William Kendall."
 His son William was a member of the House of Burgesses for Northampton County as well, in 1688 and then 1692–1693.
 William II had two sons, named William III and John, and three daughters.

-Kendall's daughter Mary Kendall married Hancock Lee, another burgess.
+Kendall's daughter Mary Kendall married Hancock Lee, another burgess and member of the First Families of Virginia.